loda-lang/loda-lang.github.io/list1.markdown

 * [A059031](https://oeis.org/A059031) ([program](/edit/?oeis=59031)): Fifth main diagonal of A059026: a(n) = B(n+4,n) = lcm(n+4,n)/(n+4) + lcm(n+4,n)/n - 1 for all n >= 1.
 * [A059036](https://oeis.org/A059036) ([program](/edit/?oeis=59036)): In a triangle of numbers (such as that in A059032, A059033, A059034) how many entries lie above position (n,k)?
 Answer: T(n,k) = (n+1)*(k+1)-1 (n >= 0, k >= 0).
 * [A059100](https://oeis.org/A059100) ([program](/edit/?oeis=59100)): a(n) = n^2 + 2.
+* [A059116](https://oeis.org/A059116) ([program](/edit/?oeis=59116)): The sequence lambda(4,n), where lambda is defined in A055203.
+Number of ways of placing n identifiable positive intervals with a total of exactly four starting and/or finishing points.
 * [A059125](https://oeis.org/A059125) ([program](/edit/?oeis=59125)): A self-generated dragon-like folding sequence.
 * [A059132](https://oeis.org/A059132) ([program](/edit/?oeis=59132)): A hierarchical sequence (W2 2 c - see A059126).
 * [A059133](https://oeis.org/A059133) ([program](/edit/?oeis=59133)): A hierarchical sequence (S(W2 2 c) - see A059126).